 The impacts of feral rabbits in urban areas can be vast and diverse.
 Examples of rabbit-related impact can include damage to suburban parks, picnic areas, sports fields, residential gardens, nature strips, footpaths and road verges.

-In urban areas, a combination of traditional control techniques and biological control help reduce feral rabbit populations and minimises the damage they cause.
+In urban areas, a combination of traditional and biological control techniques will help reduce feral rabbit population and minimise the damage they cause.

-Council is focused on managing rabbits in the Milperra area.
-Fumigation and trapping has not proven successful, so a controlled baiting program was conducted in June 2016 at Newlands Reserve.
-The NSW Government-approved pesticide pindone was used and an 80 per cent reduction in the rabbit population was achieved.
-While effective at Newland Reserve, the pindone baiting program had little impact elsewhere in Milperra.
+Currently, Council is focused on managing rabbits in Milperra.
+A controlled baiting program was conducted in June 2016 at Newland Reserve, where the NSW Government-approved pesticide, Pindone, was used.
+It achieved an 80 per cent reduction in the rabbit population.

 A rabbit trap loan service will also continue to be offered to Milperra residents.

 If carrots are observed in the reserves, please leave them for feral rabbits to consume.

 Report any deceased rabbits to Council for disposal.